Communication and Cooperation in Markets, with David Miller, May 2020.

-Renegotiation-Proof Multilateral Enforcement, with David Miller and David Yang (R & R at JET).
+Renegotiation-Proof Multilateral Enforcement, with David Miller and David Yang, March 2017

 When is multilateral enforcement vulnerable to renegotiation?